Home > Films > B > Boogie Nights

 Boogie Nights filming location: Du-Par’s Restaurant, Ventura Boulevard, Studio City

-Boogie Nights location: the late night cafe: Du-Par’s Restaurant, Ventura Boulevard, Studio City
+Boogie Nights film location: the late night cafe: Du-Par’s Restaurant (since closed), Ventura Boulevard, Studio City

 Boogie Nights filming location: Du-Par's Restaurant, Ventura Boulevard, Studio City

-Boogie Nights location: the late night cafe: Du-Par’s Restaurant, Ventura Boulevard, Studio City
+Boogie Nights film location: the late night cafe: Du-Par’s Restaurant (since closed), Ventura Boulevard, Studio City

 By the way, the Shell gas station just across Ventura from Du-par's is where Jake Gyllenhaal gives his assistant a ticking-off in Nightcrawler.

-Anderson plays fair with Eddie Adams' house, which really is way down in Northwest Torrance, south of LAX.
+After clashing with his demanding Mom once too often, Eddie angrily flees the family home.
+Anderson plays fair with Eddie Adams' house, which really is way down beneath the pylons in Northwest Torrance, south of LAX.
 It’s 3503 West 187th Street, just where the road turns sharply south to become Cerise Avenue, south of the I-405.
+Eddie must really love his job to be commuting to Reseda.

-Jack Horner’s luxurious house, way to the east of Los Angeles proper, is 19515 East Cameron Avenue at Quail Valley Lane in West Covina, though his porno warehouse really was back in the Valley, Gourmet Video in Van Nuys.
+Jack Horner’s luxurious house, way to the east of Los Angeles proper, is 19515 East Cameron Avenue at Quail Valley Lane in West Covina, though there's little to see from the street.

 Boogie Nights filming location: St Catherine's of Siena Church, 18115 Sherman Way at Lindley Avenue, Reseda